-Our goal is to develop and commercialize best-in-class monotherapies and combination therapies for patients with NASH and other chronic liver diseases.
+Our goal is to develop and commercialize differentiated monotherapies and combination therapies for patients with NASH and other chronic liver diseases.
 Key elements of our strategy to achieve this goal include:

 - Develop improved drug candidates targeting clinically-validated mechanisms of action.
 We are developing a portfolio of small molecule drug candidates targeting clinically-validated mechanisms of action for the treatment of NASH.
-The mechanisms of action for our current drug candidates have achieved clinical proof-of-concept in NASH clinical trials of other drugs that demonstrated significant improvements on histological and non-invasive markers of the disease.
+The mechanisms of action targeted by our current drug candidates are the same mechanisms of action targeted by other drug candidates that have achieved clinical proof-of-concept in NASH clinical trials and have demonstrated significant improvements on histological and non-invasive markers of the disease, though no drug has been approved for the treatment of NASH in the United States or Europe.
 However, these clinical trials have also highlighted an opportunity for us to meaningfully improve the efficacy, safety and tolerability of therapies utilizing these mechanisms.
 Based on this premise, we are advancing multiple drug candidates we believe have the potential to deliver better clinical outcomes in a high proportion of NASH patients as either single-agent or combination therapies. - Leverage non-invasive biomarkers to rapidly advance our single-agent drug candidates through clinical proof-of-concept.
 We are advancing our single-agent drug candidates through clinical proof-of-concept trials on an expedited basis by using relevant non-invasive biomarkers in our Phase 1 and Phase 2 clinical trials to efficiently confirm and benchmark target engagement or efficacy without the need for liver biopsies.
 We believe this approach enables us to accelerate enrollment in our clinical trials and achieve significantly shorter development timelines. - Advance our portfolio of combination therapy candidates for the treatment of NASH.
 In addition to developing our single-agent drug candidates, we are evaluating and developing fixed-dose combination therapies to address the multiple disease processes of NASH.
 We believe developing combination therapies targeting multiple mechanistic pathways will drive improved response rates for NASH patients while mitigating potential tolerability concerns and improving compliance as compared with monotherapy regimens.
 The outcomes of our monotherapy biomarker-based clinical trials will further inform our decision to pursue the utility of our drug candidates as monotherapies or in fixed-dose-combinations that we believe have synergistic therapeutic effect and well-balanced safety profiles.
 We have identified and are advancing our first combination therapy candidate for NASH, involving a combination of TERN-101 and TERN-501, and expect to initiate a Phase 2a clinical proof-of-concept trial in the first half of 2022.
 We are also evaluating the potential to co-administer TERN-201, a potent anti-inflammatory and anti-fibrotic agent, in combination with a metabolically active NASH treatment. - Advance our earlier stage program and expand applications for our existing drug candidates.
 We have identified a series of GLP-1R small molecule agonists with the potential to address metabolic processes involved in the pathogenesis of NASH.
 Our GLP-1R program is designed to enable oral administration, a limitation of existing GLP-1 agonists, for widespread use in NASH patients.
 We are currently advancing this program through lead optimization and anticipate announcing a development candidate in the second half of 2021.
 Beyond NASH, our goal is to maximize the commercial potential of our existing drug candidates by exploring additional indications supported by their underlying biology and mechanism.
 For example, we believe our NASH drug candidates may also have utility in other chronic liver diseases such as autoimmune hepatitis, primary biliary cholangitis and primary sclerosing cholangitis.
 We will maintain a focused and disciplined strategy in evaluating potential follow-on indications that may merit further advancement.